ClickHouse/clickhouse-docs/docs/en/architecture/hadr.md

 ---
-slug: /en/architecture/hadr
+slug: /en/architecture/seven-nodes
-sidebar_label: HA and DR
+sidebar_label: HA and Scalability
 ---

-# HA and DR with Replication and Sharding
+# HA with Replication and Sharding

-This example architecture is designed to provide high availability and disaster recovery.
+This example architecture is designed to provide high availability and scalability.
 It includes seven nodes: four ClickHouse servers, and three coordination (ClickHouse Keeper) servers.

 ## Terminology
 - Replication: Keeping multiple copies of data.